hai-vr/documentation/docs/changelogs/auto-reset-osc-config.md

 - As I am no longer focusing on VRChat content creation, the package will now install without warnings, even if VRChat introduces breaking changes.
-  - VRChat upper bound raised to VRChat SDK999.
+  - VRChat Avatars package upper bound dependency raised to VRChat SDK999.

 ## 1.1.5